In this age of absolutes and extreme opinions, it’s hard to write diverse characters…

 …that are absolutely unique to them.

-Build your Australian characters out like you would any other:
+Build your Australian hero out like you would any other hero:

 - What was their defining moment?